 Since its inception in 1949, the Toowoomba Carnival of Flowers has flourished and is now an iconic Queensland event.
 The brainchild of Essex Tait and the Toowoomba Chamber of Commerce, Carnival was introduced as a way for the city to use their “Garden City” reputation to promote increased economic activity following the hardships of war.

 On October 21, 1950 the Toowoomba Carnival of Flowers commenced with a street procession that stretched three miles in length.
 Led by a bullock team and watched by a crowd estimated to be 50,000 strong, it was a resounding success.
 The Toowoomba Carnival of Flowers is the current title holder of Gold Award for Major Festival and Event at the annual Australian Tourism Awards.
-Last year attendances across the 10-day event skyrocketed, with overall figures up by 29 per cent with 255,639 attendees recorded.
+Last year attendances across the 10-day event skyrocketed, with 294,000 attendees recorded.

-Running for its 70th year, this annual event will be held in 2019 from Friday the 20th to Sunday the 29th of September.
+This annual event will be held in 2020 from Friday the 18th to Sunday the 27th of September.

 Grand Central Floral Parade

 Given COVID-19 restrictions, the traditional street parade has been reimagined in two ways for 2020.
 Grand Central shopping centre will be home to the Parade of Colour this September School holidays, which is a static installation of decorated floats that reflect the incredible community spirit in the city.
 To celebrate 71 years since the first parade made its way through the city, the Itty-Bitty Grand Central Floral Parade will take place!
 Featuring miniature floats set to make a big impact, this is a virtual parade that will screen at 3pm on Saturday 19 September!
 Check the event website for more details.